When we talk about learning Excel, we almost always think of videos and written tutorials.

 While these are great ways to learn Excel, you can also consider using Excel books to level up your Excel learning.

-And if you’re thinking that books are boring and hard to understand, I must tell you that there are some great Excel books out there that have been continually improved over the years.
+And if you think that books are boring and hard to understand, I must tell you that there are some great Excel books out there that have been continually improved over the years.

-These are now a lot easier to go through (even Kindle books are available), and often does a much better job of giving you a structured learning experience.
+These are now a lot easier to go through (even Kindle books are available), and often do a much better job of giving you a structured learning experience.

-So, if you thinking of learning Excel, you must consider using Excel books as well.
+So, if you are thinking of learning Excel, you must consider using Excel books as well.

 And to help with that, I am listing the best Excel books that are available right now and have benefited thousands of people over the globe.